zoontek/react-native-permissions/README.md

 Request one permission.

 Note that the `rationale` parameter is only available and used on Android.
+You can either use a native alert (by passing an object) or a custom rationale (by resolving with a `boolean`).

 ```ts
 type Rationale = {